New York Long-Term Care Planning Lawyer

 Still, the rules for Medicaid eligibility are complex and ever-changing, so protecting your family’s wealth is not simply a matter of transferring assets to another family member.
 Medicaid also has a “look-back” period prior to the application, where certain transfers of assets will be subject to a penalty.
-An expert attorney can help you protect what you’ve earned for your family while navigating the twisting paths of options.
+An expert long term care planning attorney can help you protect what you’ve earned for your family while navigating the twisting paths of options.
 From piles of paperwork to Medicaid hearings, we’re here for you.

 There are a number of strategies you can use to take the best advantage of your right to public benefits while protecting your family’s wealth.
 The key factors are to prepare well ahead of time, and to take advantage of the assistance of an experienced elder law attorney.

 Families may also wish to consider insurance options to address long-term care needs.

 Life insurance can be an important way to provide for your family after your passing, but you may wish to consider disability insurance and long-term care insurance as well.

 Disability insurance can help cover income gaps if a disability prevents you from working for an extended period of time, while long-term care insurance can provide for care in a home, hospital or skilled nursing facility.
 Disability and long-term care insurance is indispensable for a great many families, but it can seem prohibitively costly upfront.
 There is no reason your coverage should drain your assets, and Littman Krooks’ long term care planning attorneys can help maximize your policy’s potential for you.